yoheathur/web-scraper/README.md

 - Fetches the HTML content of a webpage using the requests library.
 - Parses the HTML content and extracts the title and all paragraph texts using BeautifulSoup.
 - Outputs the extracted data to the console.

+# Configuration
+No additional configuration is required.
+To scrape a different website, simply change the url variable in the script to the desired website's URL.